markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 A block is a new abstraction, you can see it as a function that has more than one result.
 The `plusMinus` block takes two numbers, and returs two results: the `plus` result where `a` and `b` are added, as well as the `minus` result that subtracts the two.
-Two two results are computed separately, just as if it were a function with two bodies.
+The two results are computed separately, just as if it were a function with two bodies.
 So nothing really new here.
 In fact, if you think about it, it's really almost exactly the same as the instantiatable spreadsheet example: we